 This simple program gives a flavour of Usercode, the rather eccentric assembly language of the KDF9; it calculates Ackermann’s function and types the result on the Flexowriter.
 A major engineering application program in Usercode was written by Phil Runciman.
-Here it is.
+Here it is (also in PDF).

 The KDF9 (Usercode) Programming Manual is the best available guide to programming the KDF9.
 (An earlier, much less comprehensive version of the Usercode manual is available elsewhere on the WWW.
 The present version is believed to be definitive.)

 The STAGE2 macroprocessor uses an unusual format for macro templates, mixing keywords and parameters arbitrarily.
 It is possible that this derives from the structure of Usercode, as Waite actually wrote a Usercode assembler that ran much faster than EE’s original (Note on rapid instruction analysis by table lookup, M. O’Halloran and W. M. Waite; The Computer Journal, 1966, pp.248-249).